fbpx skip to Main Content

 1. Dights Falls, Abbotsford

-If you walk or cycle around the Capital City Trail at Abbotsford you'll reach Dights Falls.
-It is the only waterfall Melbourne inner city and is thus the nearest waterfall for Melburnians generally.
+If you walk or cycle around the Capital City Trail at Abbotsford you’ll reach Dights Falls.
+It is the only inner Melbourne waterfall and provides a stunning escape into nature.

-It's only a little waterfall (being 2 metres high) as it is an artificial weir built on a natural rock bar across the Yarra.
-But you can combine a visit to the Dights Falls with a walk around the Yarra Bend Park (Melbourne's largest natural bushland park) and Collingwood Children's Farm.
+For the ultimate outdoor family experience, combine a visit to the Dights Falls with a walk around the Yarra Bend Park (Melbourne’s largest natural bushland park) or stop in at Collingwood Children’s Farm.

 Related: Best bike trails in Melbourne for kids